omranjamal/RealCaptcha/README.md

 RealCaptcha is released under the [MIT License](http://projects.dichrome.tk/realCaptcha/license.php).
 Visit the project [Homepage](http://projects.dichrome.tk/realCaptcha/) for more information.

 **Note:** This code is still in its Beta stage so it maybe prone to many bugs...
+**Note:** The Fonts included here are not created or owned by the author of the code, but none the less, their liscenses are open-source, commercial-friendly and permit redistribution

 ![Example Image](http://projects.dichrome.tk/realCaptcha/images/example.jpg)